asddataking/capstone/README.md

 ## Tasks
 - Create Django form for easy inquiries in the Hero section of website

-### Additional USER Features
-Up - sells
-Subsctription services
-User would like to add what "size yard" they have
-User would like in-website payment for services

 ## Admin Stories:
 As an admin of this web application, I'd like to see the # of inquiry forms displayed easily.